Skip to main content

 • Proactively gather all necessary information well in advance of submission deadlines.

-• Effectively communicate with clients to prevent delays and maintain a clear paper trail of all interactions.
+• Effectively communicate with clients to prevent delays.
+Maintain a clear paper trail of all interactions.

 Steps to mitigate risk: